bigSmallApple/MemoryGame_Simulation/README.md

 ## Acknowledgments

-This project was inspired by the curiosity of analyzing memory games and their outcomes under perfect conditions.
+This project was inspired by the curiosity of analyzing memory games and their outcomes under different conditions, and by the desire to create a visually appealing, interactive JavaFX application.